Does this test have other names?

 may have a clotting or bleeding disorder.

-If this test is done because you are taking an anticoagulant such as warfarin, the
+If you have this test because you are taking an anticoagulant such as warfarin, the

-result is often reported as an International Normalized Ratio, which is simply a number.
+result is often reported as an International Normalized Ratio, which is a number.

 Healthcare providers usually want the INR to be between 2.0 and 3.0 for people taking